SignPath/documentation/docs/trusted-build-systems/github.md

 The action supports the following output parameters:
 - `signing-request-id`: The id of the newly created signing request
 - `signing-request-web-url`: The url of the signing request in SignPath
-- `signpath-api-url`: The base API url of the SignPath API
-- `signed-artifact-download-url`: The url of the signed artifact in SignPath
+- `signed-artifact-download-url`: The download url of the signed artifact

 ## Define policies for source code and builds